estuhub/genius-ai/README.md

 ## State Management: Zustand
 Library for React applications that provides a simple and flexible way to manage global state.
 For more info, check [documentation](https://docs.pmnd.rs/zustand/getting-started/introduction).

+## Payment Method: Stripe
+Create an account in their [website](https://stripe.com/en-th).
+And add the following package.
+For more info, check [documentation](https://www.npmjs.com/package/stripe).